apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 7. Update the Cordova script reference in your `www/index.html` file (and any other files that contain the script reference) to point to the new `cordova-1.6.1.js` file.

-8. Add the new `Cordova.plist` file into your project - this is because the core plugin service names needed to be changed to match the ones from Android and BlackBerry, for a unified Cordova JavaScript file (cordova-js).
+8. Add the new `Cordova.plist` file into your project.
+This is necessary because the core plugin service names must change to match the ones from Android and BlackBerry, for a unified Cordova JavaScript file (`cordova-js`).

 9. Integrate any settings, __Plugins__ and __ExternalHosts__ entries that you had in your __backed-up Cordova.plist__ into the new `Cordova.plist`.